 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds

-Upon completion of all portions of the escrow, closing can take place.
+Closing on the home happens when the steps of the escrow are complete.
 All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then given to you as now current homeowner and appropriate title insurance is issued as outlined in the escrow policy.
+The property's title gets transferred to you and title insurance is issued per the steps of your particular escrow process.